BarryDigby/Youth-Academy/chapters/Introduction.md

 [1] 6
 ```

-Do not worry about the `[1]` - this is just `R's` way of saying 'this is line 1 of your output'.
 The output from the code block is printing the variable `var`, which of course returns "foobar" - the string we assigned to `var` by using the assign operator (`<-`).
 The second output is the number of characters in the string.
-We achieved this by using `nchar()`.
+We achieved this by using the `nchar()` function.

 The code block above was used to demonstrate code.
 You were not required to fill in any empty variables.
 There will be plenty of these code blocks in the course, particularly when I am explaining how something works in R.

-Let's cover user inputs in the next section, these will be used for worksheets and sometimes case studeies.
+Let's cover user inputs in the next section, these will be used for worksheets and some case study code blocks.

 </exercise>